Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.7 - December 2023 =
+* Fixed issue with checkbox for custom messages that did not save correctly
+* Fixed issue with user pagination when no group is selected

 = 6.10.6 - November 2023 =
 * Improved the pagination handler to handle large amounts of pages better